-- 65. Under the UCL, a business act or practice is "fraudulent" if it deceives or is likely to deceive members of the consuming public. - 66.
-Reasonable consumers are likely to be deceived by Defendant's conduct as alleged above.
+Under the UCL, a business act or practice is "fraudulent" if it actually 77. deceives or is likely to deceive members of the consuming public.

+- 78. Reasonable consumers are likely to be deceived by Defendant's conduct as alleged above.
 Defendant affirmatively misrepresented the reference prices of products which, in turn, misled and deceived consumers into believing that they were buying products at substantially discounted prices.
-Defendant's deceptive marketing gave consumers the false impression that its products were regularly listed or sold on the website for a substantially higher price. - 67.
-Defendant's representations that its products were on sale, that the sale was limited in time, that the products had a specific former and regular price, and that consumers were receiving discounts, were false and misleading. - 68.
+Defendant's deceptive marketing gave consumers the false impression that its products were regularly listed or sold on the website for a substantially higher price. - 79.
+Defendant's representations that its products were on sale, that the sale was limited in time, that the products had a specific former and regular price, and that consumers were receiving discounts, were false and misleading. - 80.
 Defendant had a duty to disclose the truth about its pricing deception, including that the reference prices advertised on its website were not, in fact, prices at which Defendant's items were listed or sold on the website in the recent past for a reasonably substantial period of time, but in truth, the products never (or rarely) were offered or sold at the reference prices.
-Reasonable consumers were likely to be deceived by this material omission. - 69.
-Defendant's conduct was and continues to be fraudulent because it has the effect of deceiving consumers into believing they are receiving a product that is worth more than it actually is, by presenting a fake sale price. - 70.
-Defendant's representations were materially misleading to Plaintiff and other reasonable consumers.
-Consumers are heavily influenced by price, including significant price reductions of purported limited duration, as employed by Defendant's high-pressure sales tactics.

-- 71. Plaintiff relied on Defendant's misleading representations and omissions, as detailed above, believing that she was receiving a genuine discount of limited duration from a prevailing and genuine regular and former price. - 72.
-Absent Defendant's misrepresentations, Plaintiff and the Class would not have purchased the items they purchased from Defendant, or, at minimum, they would not have paid as much for the items as they ultimately did.
-Plaintiff and the Class's reliance was a substantial factor in causing them harm. - 73.
-Had the omitted information been disclosed, Plaintiff would have been aware of it and reasonably would have behaved differently.
-Among other things, Plaintiff would not have purchased the items she purchased from Defendant, or, at minimum, would not have paid as much for the items as she did. - 74.
-As a result of Defendant's fraudulent business acts and practices, Defendant has and continues to fraudulently obtain money from Plaintiff and members of the Class.
+Reasonable consumers were likely to be deceived by this material omission. - 81.
+Defendant's conduct was and continues to be fraudulent because it has the effect of deceiving consumers into believing they are receiving a product that is worth more than it actually is, by presenting a fake sale price. - 82.
+Defendant's representations were materially misleading to Plaintiffs and other reasonable consumers.
+Consumers are heavily influenced by price, including significant price reductions of purported limited duration, as employed by Defendant's high-pressure sales tactics. - 83.
+Plaintiffs relied on Defendant's misleading representations and omissions, as detailed above, each believing that she was receiving a genuine discount of limited duration from a prevailing and genuine regular and former price. - 84.
+Absent Defendant's misrepresentations, Plaintiffs and the Class would not have purchased the items they purchased from Defendant, or, at minimum, they would not have paid as much for the items as they ultimately did.
+Plaintiffs and the Class's reliance was a substantial factor in causing them harm.